battleoverflow/plex-uploader/README.md

 NOTE: This approach requires SSH to be configured on the Plex server and you must be connected to the same network as the Plex server.

 > [!WARNING]
 > Plex Uploader is still in early development.
+MacOS is not currently supported.

 > [!IMPORTANT]
 > This project does require Tkinter to be installed when working with the source code.
 This must be installed at the system level.

-If you'd like to run the source code yourself, you can do by running the following command:
+If you'd like to run the source code yourself, you can do so by running the following command:

 ```bash
 python3 plex-uploader.py